PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: PointGrow

-, where each coordinate is conditioned on all the previously generated coordinates.
-To facilitate the point cloud generation process, we sort points in the order of $z$, $y$ and $x$, which forces a shape to be generated in a ``plane-sweep" manner along its primary axis ($z$ axis).
-Following \cite{oord2016pixel} and \cite{van2016wavenet}, we model the conditional probability distribution of each coordinate using a deep neural network.
-Prior art shows that a softmax discrete distribution works better than mixture models, even though the data are implicitly continuous.
-To obtain discrete point coordinates, we scale all point clouds to fall within the range [0, 1], and quantize their coordinates to uniformly distributed values.
-We use $200$ values as a trade-off between generative performance and minimizing quantization artifacts.
-Other advantages of adopting discrete coordinates include (1) simplified implementation, (2) improved flexibility to approximate any arbitrary distribution, and (3) it prevent generating distribution mass outside of the range, which is common for continuous cases.
+where each coordinate is conditioned on available coordinates.
+To facilitate the generation process, we sort training points according to their $z$ coordinates to encourage a shape to be generated mainly along its primary axis during testing (like 3D printing), hoping that semantic information can be better captured to produce consistent shapes (e.g. a rear car body to be generated has to match an existing front).
+But since our model is sampling-based, the generated coordinates are not strictly larger than their previous ones and processing modules (introduced later) should be invariant to point permutation.
+Here, we model the conditional probability distribution of each coordinate using a deep neural network.
+Prior art \cite{oord2016pixel} shows that a softmax discrete distribution is more flexible than a continuous one to model any arbitrary distribution.
+So we discrete point coordinates by scaling them into the range [0, 1] and quantizing them to $d$ uniformly distributed values.
+Note that different from many existing voxel-based methods generating tensors of size $d^3$ and operating on 3D volumes, our model outputs tensors of $3 \times n \times d$ (usually much smaller than $d^3$ considering the resolution of shape volumes) and operates directly on sparse point representation.
+We set $n=1024$ and $d=200$ as a trade-off between generative performance and quantization artifacts.
+Larger $n$ and $d$ can be used to achieve better visual results but at the cost of slower performance.

 \textbf{Context Awareness Operation.} Context awareness improves model inference.
 For example, in \cite{qi2017pointnet} and \cite{ wang2018dynamic}, a global feature is obtained by applying max pooling along each feature dimension, and then used to provide context information for solving semantic segmentation tasks.
-Similarly, we obtain ``semi-global" features for all sets of available points in the point cloud generation process, as illustrated in Figure \ref{fig:ops} (left).
-Each row of the resultant features aggregates the context information of all the previously generated points dynamically by fetching and averaging.
+Similarly, we obtain context-aware features for all sets of generated available points in the point cloud generation process, as illustrated in Figure \ref{fig:ops} (bottom left).
+Each row of resultant context-aware features aggregates the context information of all the previously generated points dynamically by fetching and averaging.
 This Context Awareness (CA) operation is implemented as a plug-in module in our model, and mean pooling is used in our experiments.